|

 - Seal Up:

-- Caulk cracks outside where you can see that ants are getting into the house.
+- Caulk cracks outside where you can see that sugar ants are getting into the house.
 You can also try putting a band of diatomaceous earth along the foundation in the area(s) you see the ants trying to gain entry.
 (Diatomaceous earth is available at your hardware store or garden center.)

 Now, about that Secret Weapon: It's just a mixture of boric acid and sugar water.
 The sugar in the mixture attracts the ants; the boric acid slowly poisons them after they eat it.
 Boric acid is usually available at your local drug store.